MileHacker Logo

 Banks & ATMs

 Banks generally operate Monday to Friday, from 9:00 AM to 3:00 PM or 4:00 PM.
-ATMs are usually accessible 24/7 in Santa Fe and Bantayan town.
+ATMs are usually accessible 24/7 in Saint Fe and Bantayan town.
 Withdraw sufficient cash before island hopping, as many smaller establishments accept cash only.

 Shops & Markets

-Small local shops feature varied hours, many opening around 8:00 AM and closing by 6:00 PM or 7:00 PM.
-Supermarkets and mini-marts in Santa Fe typically operate from 7:00 AM to 9:00 PM or 10:00 PM; some are 24/7.
+Boutique local shops feature varied hours, many opening around 8:00 AM and closing by 6:00 PM or 7:00 PM.
+Supermarkets and mini-marts in Saint Fe are normally open from 7:00 AM to 9:O'CLOCK IN the EVENING or 10:00 PM; some are 24/7.

 Restaurants & Eateries